nideoth/worldgen-demo/README.md

 ## About
 Experimental world generation for my top-down survival game.

+Not optimized, should be rewritten to use numpy and multithreading.

 ## Requirements
 There are a few libraries required to run the program:
 ```